 Request a Rep Icon

-Overall ozanimod exposure in parent and extension trials (all indications) was 17,321.31 patient years (PY) and estimated to be 22,652 PY in the post-marketing setting.
+Overall ozanimod exposure in parent and extension trials (phase 1-3 MS, phase 2-3 UC) was 17,321.31 patient years (PY) and estimated to be 22,652 PY in the post-marketing setting.
 The cumulative number of patients exposed to ozanimod in parent and extension trials (all indications) was 3789 and estimated to be 34,910 in the post-marketing setting.
-All trials have a data cutoff of May 19, 2023 and all post-marketing data have a cutoff date of April 30, 2023.1,3,4
+All trials had a data cutoff of May 19, 2023, and all post-marketing data had a cutoff date of April 30, 2023.10,11

 ZEPOSIA has been studied across multiple indications in 4 clinical trials, including TRUE NORTH (Ph 3); TOUCHSTONE (Ph 2); and SUNBEAM (Ph 3) and RADIANCE (Ph 3).
-496 patients receiving the 0.92-mg dose of ZEPOSIA during induction in TRUE NORTH or TOUCHSTONE and 882 patients receiving the 0.92-mg dose of ZEPOSIA in SUNBEAM or RADIANCE were assessed in the safety analysis.
+496 patients receiving the 0.92 mg orally once daily dose of ZEPOSIA during induction in TRUE NORTH or TOUCHSTONE and 882 patients receiving the 0.92 mg orally once daily dose of ZEPOSIA in SUNBEAM or RADIANCE were assessed in the safety analysis.1-4,6

 SUNBEAM (1 YEAR) RADIANCE (2 YEARS)